 Before you head off to court, make sure you have a clear understanding of relevant state security deposit rules on when and how landlords must return deposits.
 For example, in California, landlords have 21 days to itemize and return your deposit, and the landlord must provide tenants with advance notice of intended deductions, which is generally done in a pre-move out inspection (the second inspection is done when the tenant leaves).
 The itemization should be in writing and state how the deposit has been applied toward back rent and costs of cleaning and damage repair, together with whatever is left of the deposit.

-For details on state security deposit rules, including exemptions and statutory citations, see California Security Deposit Limits and Deadlines.
+For details on state security deposit rules, including exemptions and statutory citations, see Landlord-Tenant Laws in California.

 After you move out, your landlord will need to inspect the rental unit to assess what cleaning and damage repair is necessary.
 Many landlords do this on their own and will simply send you an itemized statement with any remaining balance of the deposit.
 Ideally, your landlord will have used some kind of inventory or Landlord-Tenant Checklist when you moved in, so you can compare the condition of the rental at the start and end of the tenancy.

 It's also a good idea to photograph or videotape the rental unit before you leave so that you have visual proof of the condition of the rental unit to present in court.
 Ideally, you will have also done this you moved in, so you have before and after photos.

 If you have done a thorough job of cleaning and fixing any damage that you (or your pet or guest) caused, hopefully, the landlord will return all or most of your deposit.
 (California state law requires that the landlord provide you with advance notice of deductions.)
 If the landlord has identified problems that you feel are your responsibility, ask if you can do more cleaning (or repair any damage identified in the final inspection) before the landlord takes deductions from your deposit.